-I am active in many aspects of the global Human-Centered Computing research community.
+I have been active in many aspects of the global Human-Centered Computing research community.
 I have served on multiple agenda setting research advisory boards in both the United States and the United Kingdom, and on multiple editorial boards.
 I have led program committees, and chaired conferences, and was one of the members of the group that, in 2007, worked to define an NSF research agenda in Human-Centered Computing.
 I have worked within the SIGCHI community and its conference, CHI, in various capacities, most recently as Chair for the CHI’13 Usability, Accessibility, and User Experience Subcommittee.
 Significantly, I revitalized the ACM’s Special Interest Group on Accessible Computing (SIGACCESS), established a successful annual conference in this field, and, together with Andrew Sears, founded its premier journal ensuring that high-quality research has a suitable archival outlet.

 My research is in the area of Human-Centered Computing and draws heavily on computer science, applied psycholinguistics, and cognitive psychology.
 My long-term aim is creating information technology that is easily used and useful to all, regardless of their perceptual, motor, or cognitive abilities.
 My work contains a strong multi-disciplinary component and has been done in collaboration with researchers, practitioners, and industry leaders at institutions across North America and the United Kingdom.